 Recommendations:

-• To choose the right intercom system, consider the type of property (residential vs. commercial) and the type of entryway (door vs. gate) where you’re installing the intercom.
+- To choose the right intercom system, consider the type of property (residential vs. commercial) and entryway (door vs. gate) where you install the intercom.

-• Instead of an audio intercom, choose a video intercom system so that tenants can see visitors before granting them property access.
+- Instead of an audio intercom, choose a video intercom system so tenants can see visitors before granting them property access.

-• To reduce installation costs, choose a wireless intercom that doesn’t require wiring throughout the property.
+- Choose a wireless intercom that doesn’t require wiring throughout the property to reduce installation costs.

-• The best video intercom system for any property is one that connects to an entire suite of access control products for holistic security.
+- The best video intercom system for any property connects to an entire suite of access control products for holistic security.

 Intercom system installation